cs-gaurav/Crypto_Stegano/README.md

-# Stegano_Crypto
-Cyber PBL Project
+# Cryptography & Steganography(PBL Project)

-- Project Overview:
+# Project Overview:

 In this project, we developed a secure data-hiding tool using a combination of cryptography and steganography.
 The main goal was to protect sensitive information by encrypting it and then hiding it inside an image.
 We used Fernet symmetric encryption to ensure that only users with the correct password can access the message.
 Once encrypted, the data is embedded into the image using Least Significant Bit (LSB) steganography, which makes subtle pixel changes that are visually undetectable.

-- How It Works:
+# How It Works:

-- Encryption and Hiding
+Encryption and Hiding

     Input: The user provides a message, a password, and a cover image.